dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and go to Appearance -> Themes.
 Now move your mouse over the Ascreen theme to activate  it.

 == Changelog ==
+Version 1.4.4  2020.12.30
+*fix link problem
+*Compatible with wordpress to version 5.6.0

 Version 1.4.3  2018.8.3
 *fix link problem